ClinicalTrials.Veeva

 About

-This investigator initiated trial is an open-label, dose escalation study to evaluate the safety, tolerability and efficacy of NGGT002, an AAV derived investigational gene therapy product expressing human PAH enzyme in adult Phenylketonuria (PKU) subjects with PAH deficiency.
-All participants will receive a single administration of NGGT002 and will be followed for safety and efficacy for 5 years.
+This is a single-center, open-label, non-randomized, dose escalation study to evaluate the safety, tolerability and efficacy of NGGT002 in adult Phenylketonuria (PKU) subjects.
+All subjects will receive a single administration of NGGT002 and will be followed for safety and efficacy for 5 years.

 Full description

-This study will evaluate the safety and efficacy of NGGT002 gene therapy with three dose cohorts in adult subjects with diagnosis of PKU characterized by PAH deficiency with confirmed PAH gene mutations.
-NGGT002 will be administered through intravenous infusion.
-Dose escalation will be initiated from the low dose of NGGT002.
-After evaluating the safety and efficacy data, a decision will be made regarding the cohort expansion or the escalation to the next dose level.
+This study is designed to evaluate the safety and efficacy of NGGT002 gene therapy in adult subjects diagnosis with PKU due to confirmed PAH gene mutations indicative of PAH deficiency.
+NGGT002 will be administered via intravenous infusion.
+The study will begin with Dose Level 1, followed by a stepwise dose escalation.
+After evaluating the safety and efficacy data, a decision will be made to either expand the current cohort or proceed to the next dose level.
 The same process will be followed for subsequent dose cohorts.

 Enrollment